Optimal Control of Underdamped Systems: An Analytic Approach: Gaussian Case

 \section{Gaussian Case}

 In view of the complexity of the optimal control condition (\ref{oc:pot}), it is instructive to analyze the case of Gaussian boundary conditions.
-A similar analysis was performed in \cite{MGSc2014} for a case closely related to~\ref{itm:b}, but only in one dimensional configuration space.
+A similar analysis was performed in \cite{MGSc2014} for a case closely related to~\hyperref[itm:b]{EP}, but only in one dimensional configuration space.

 Gaussian boundary conditions lead to major simplifications.
 The structure of the Fokker-Planck and dynamic programming equations preserve the space of Gaussian probability densities and second order polynomials in phase space for any at most quadratic control